sounakban/LinuxSetup/README.md

 Other common Packages [Script does not install]:
 For R use R-Cloud; For Latex use Overleaf

 Other optional packages: Solaar (Logitech Wireless device manager)

+## Package_list.txt
+Contains list of commonly used software and information on how to obtain them on an ubuntu system.

+## startup.sh
+A shell script that can be added to the list of scripts called at startup, programs can be added/removed based on personal preference. programs in this script will automatically start up everytime the computer boots up, if the scripts is added at startup.

+## Mounting Google Drive...
+This is a PDF file explaining how to set up google drive on the file explorer, so it continuously synchronizes.